karinazad/photo_app/README.md

 # PhotoApp
 A web application with REST API built using Flask-RESTful.
-Connected to a PostreSQL database.
+Connected to a PostgreSQL database.
 Contains an authentication server and a chat server (using web sockets).
 Created as a part of CS396 Web Development Course at Northwestern University (Winter 2022).

 <img src="https://cs396-web-dev.github.io/winter2022/assets/images/homework/hw04/post-detail.gif" >